Thunderball (film): Filming

 Guy Hamilton was invited to direct, but considered himself worn out and "creatively drained" after the production of Goldfinger.
 Terence Young, director of the first two Bond films, returned to the series.
 Coincidentally, when Saltzman invited him to direct Dr. No, Young expressed interest in directing adaptations of Dr. No, From Russia with Love and Thunderball.
 Years later, Young said Thunderball was filmed "at the right time", considering that if it was the first film in the series, the low budget (Dr. No cost only $1 million) would not have yielded good results.
 Thunderball was the final James Bond film directed by Young.

+The film's complex production comprised four different units, and about a quarter of the film comprises underwater scenes.
 Filming commenced on 16 February 1965, with principal photography of the opening scene in Paris.
 Filming then moved to the Château d'Anet, near Dreux, France, for the fight in the precredit sequence.
 Much of the film was shot in the Bahamas, as Thunderball is widely known for its extensive underwater action scenes which are played out through much of the latter half of the film.
 The rest of the film was shot at Pinewood Studios, Buckinghamshire, Silverstone racing circuit for the chase involving Count Lippe, Fiona Volpe's RPG-armed BSA Lightning motorcycle and James Bond's Aston Martin DB5 before moving to Nassau, and Paradise Island in the Bahamas (where most of the footage was shot), and Miami.
 Huntington Hartford gave permission to shoot footage on his Paradise Island and is thanked at the end of the film.